asyncapi/cli/README.md

   $ asyncapi [COMMAND]

 COMMANDS
   config      access configs
-  help      display help for the CLI new       creates a new AsyncAPI file validate  validate AsyncAPI file types     generate types for the AsyncAPI file
+  help        display help for the CLI new         creates a new AsyncAPI file validate    validate AsyncAPI file generates
+    types       generate all the type models for the AsyncAPI file
 ```